oliw/oliw.github.io.src/content/lists/react-principles.md

 # FAQS

-## What should go in index.tsx vs App.tsx?
+## What should go in index.tsx vs App.tsx??